-- Developers must design a schema that gives the marketer enough flexibility to express the page they want, and then write an interpreter for this structured data to render it into markup.
+- Developers must design a schema that balances giving the marketer enough flexibility to express the page they want, while managing the complexity/usability of the page builder.
+And then developers must write an interpreter for this structured data to render it into markup.
 (For instance, how to design a schema that lets you build a page that contains a section that contains an accordion that contains a paragraph with an inline CTA button that opens up a modal.)
 Developers are effectively implementing a page builder—one where users are filling out nested abstract forms to build the page.

 - Content editors must be trained to think and work in this way—filling out nested abstract forms to compose the sections of a page, and learning about the quirks of any particular schema.